rust-lang/book/second-edition/src/ch01-02-hello-world.md

 the terminal.
 If you don’t see this output, refer back to the “Troubleshooting” section for ways to get help.

-If you did see `Hello, world!` printed, congratulations!
+If `Hello, world!` did print, congratulations!
 You’ve officially written a Rust program.
 That makes you a Rust programmer!
 Welcome!

 ### Anatomy of a Rust Program